 Non-weighted grade point averages are calculated based on a 4.0 scale (i.e. A=4, B=3, C=2, D=1, F=0).
 A weighted GPA is calculated based on a 5.0 scale (i.e. A=5, B=4, C=3, D=2, F=0) and is used in the determination of award selection(s), graduation honors, and selected college and university requirements.

 Grades with plus or minus are shown for information only.
 A plus or minus allows students to determine the strength of their grade.
 A student with a B- on a progress report may recognize that effort or assistance could make a difference between a B and a C. However, in the calculation of the GPA, a plus or minus is not used.
 Honors and Advanced Placement courses are designated on the student's transcript and are weighted on transcripts in the calculation of the GPA.
 Report cards and progress reports will reflect a weighted GPA.

 - F = 59% - below

 Note: Percentage grades are rounded up at .5% (for example, an 89.5% will be rounded up to 90% and will be calculated as an "A").

 Academic Honors and Awards

-At the end of each semester, a weighted academic GPA scale is used to determine the Dean's List.
-There are three categories distinguishing those on the Dean's List: Honors, High Honors and Highest Honors.
-Those placed on the "Dean's List with Highest Honors" are those earning a 4.1 or higher GPA, those placed on the "Dean's List with High Honors" are those earning a GPA of 3.85 or higher, and those on the "Dean's List with Honors" are those earning a GPA of 3.5 or higher.
-To be eligible, a student may not have an incomplete grade or a grade below a "C".
+At the end of each semester, a un-weighted academic GPA scale is used to determine the Honor Roll.
+There are three categories distinguishing those on the Honor Roll: Bronze, Silver, and Gold.
+Those placed on the “Gold Honor Roll” are those earning an un-weighted GPA of 3.9-4.0, those placed on the "Silver Honor Roll" are those earning an un-weighted GPA of 3.75 to 3.89, and those on the "Bronze Honor Roll" are those earning an un-weighted GPA of 3.6 to 3.74.
+To be eligible, a student may not have an incomplete grade or a grade below a "C" for the term.